solana-foundation/solana-improvement-documents/proposals/0166-dynamic-stack-frames.md

 functions, so removing the stack gaps should not bring any security implications.

-Although one can change R11 to any value that fits in a 64-bit integer, every memory access is verified, so there is no risk of invalid accesses from a corrupt register.
+Although one can change R10 to almost any value that fits in a 64-bit integer with `add64 reg, imm`, every memory access is verified, so there is no risk of invalid accesses from a corrupt register.

 ## Drawbacks

-Programs will consume more compute units, as most functions will include two extra instructions: one to increment the stack pointer and another one to decrement it.
+Programs will consume negligibly more compute units, as most functions will include two extra instructions: one to increment the stack pointer and another one to decrement it.